kitnato/neverquest/README.md

 **For a full breakdown of the game, please consult the [manual](./src/data/manual.md).**

-## LOCRA
+## LOCRAN

-The LOCRA (LOcation, CReature, Artifact) system generates a pseudo-random variety of names for different irreverent fantasy-themed wildernesses, items and monsters.
+The LOCRAN (LOcation, CReature, Artifact, Name) system generates a pseudo-random variety of names for different irreverent fantasy-themed wildernesses, items and monsters.

 A JSON library of (loosely) fantasy-world-themed words is the basis for the generation and composition of (somewhat) coherent names for the three namesake types.
 Parameters for tags and affix composition can be passed to make the generation more specific.
 If [NSFW mode](./src/data/manual.md#nsfw-mode) is on, the names may also be pornographic or decidedly non-fantasy-themed.

-Generating a creature name, for example, depending on the parameters passed, might yield anything from "Intrepid Farmer" to "Voluptuous Manticore of Unmitigated Penetration".

-LOCRA can be considered somewhat independent of Neverquest, as it can be used outside of the game's implementation.
-Nevertheless, it is bundled as part of the same codebase, accessible under `src/locra`.
+LOCRAN can be considered somewhat independent of Neverquest, as it can be used outside of the game's implementation.
+Nevertheless, it is bundled as part of the same codebase, accessible under `src/LOCRAN`.

 ## Roadmap